xlp0/PublishedVaults/StudyNotes/Hub/Theory/SoG/Mach.md

 ---
 #microkernel

-Mach is a microkernel-based operating system kernel that was originally developed at Carnegie Mellon University in the 1980s.
+Mach is a [[microkernel]]-based operating system kernel that was originally developed at Carnegie Mellon University in the 1980s.
 It introduced several key features that set it apart from traditional monolithic kernels.
 The microkernel architecture aims to keep the kernel as small and minimal as possible, delegating most of the operating system services to user-level processes.
 Some of the main features of the Mach microkernel are as follows:

 1. Microkernel Design: The primary feature of Mach is its microkernel design.
 It keeps the kernel minimal by moving many traditional kernel functions, such as device drivers, file systems, and network protocols, out of the kernel space and into user-level processes.
 This approach enhances the kernel's modularity and makes it easier to maintain and extend the system.